peopleSocial/.github/profile/README.md

 Predominantly written in Rust, mixing open-source code for things like email, chat, authentication, fast decentralized internet, bittorrent, (non-profit storage, synchronization, retransmission) blockchain, professionally assisted browsing, digital radio, and amateur radio.

 AGPLv3 for all code not owned by other authors.
 Independent development will be done if necessary to minimize non-AGPLv3 code.
-NO relicensing.
+NO relicensing, never, not ever.